IndrajeetPatil/statsExpressions/README.md

 # Acknowledgments

-The hexsticker was generously designed by Sarah Otterstetter (Max Planck Institute for Human Development, Berlin).
+The hexsticker and the schematic illustration of general workflow were generously designed by Sarah Otterstetter (Max Planck Institute for Human Development, Berlin).

 # Contributing